sleepymalc/VSCode-LaTeX-Inkscape/README.md

                       rf"    \label{{fig:{name}}}",
                       r"\end{figure}"))
 ```

 to `stdout`, and then create a figure by the `name`, which is the content of the line.

 But this in VSCode is impossible, hence we don't need this, we'll use another approach, namely we'll accomplish the task by command line.
 And if we leave this function as it was, then it will literally send all these snippets into our terminal, which is quite annoying.
 So the modified version just remove this snippet completely.

-Ok, the detailed explanation is over, let's move on.

-### Set up Inkscape Figure Manager

-The only thing you need to do is to copy the [keybindings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/keybindings.json) and [settings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json) into your own `keybindings.json` and `settings.json` and then you're done.
+Now, the only thing you need to do is to copy the [keybindings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/keybindings.json) and [settings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json) into your own `keybindings.json` and `settings.json` and then you're done.
 But let me explain it to you, in case that you want to modify it to meet your need later on.
 First thing first, we see that in the given code in [keybindings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/keybindings.json) and [settings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json), we're using [Command Runner](https://marketplace.visualstudio.com/items?itemName=edonet.vscode-command-runner), so let me tell you how to set this up first.

-#### Command Runner
+##### Command Runner

 The last thing you need to install is [Command Runner](https://marketplace.visualstudio.com/items?itemName=edonet.vscode-command-runner).
 This will allow you to send command into terminal with shortcut.
 The configuration is in [`setting.json`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json).
 Please copy the content into your own `setting.json`.